laddercaster/ladder-caster-react/README.md

-# ladder-caster-react
+# ladder-caster
-LadderCaster is a real-time mobile strategy NFT market economy, built on Solana.
+A resource collection game featuring crafting, breeding, and strategy on the blockchain.